Centurion Minerals Ltd. Provides Status Report of Annual Financial Statements and MD&A

 Preparation of the Annual Filings has also impacted the timely completion of the Company's interim financial statements, accompanying management's discussion and analysis and related certifications for the three months ended October 31, 2024 (the "Interim Filings").
 The completion of the Interim Filings is dependent on the results contained in the Annual Filings, and, accordingly, the Company could not file the Interim Filings by the reporting deadline of December 30, 2024.

+Further to the Default Announcement, the Company was granted an extension to the existing MCTO by its principal regulator, the British Columbia Securities Commission ("Extended MCTO").

-The Company and its auditor continue to work diligently toward completing the Annual Filings and Interim Filings as soon as possible, and continues to expect that it will be in a position to file the Annual Filings on or before January 27, 2025 and the Interim Filings within five business days of the Annual Filings.
-Reasons for the anticipated delay are certain administrative delays in relation to the audit.
+The Company and its auditor continue to work diligently toward completing the Annual Filings and Interim Filings as soon as possible, and continues to expect that it will be in a position to file the Annual Filings by February 10, 2025, the Extended MCTO deadline and the Interim Filings by February 17, 2025.

 The Company confirms that since the date of the Default Announcement: (i) other than as described above, there has been no material change to the information set out in the Default Announcement that has not been generally disclosed; (ii) there has been no failure by the Company in fulfilling its stated intentions with respect to satisfying the provisions of the alternative information guidelines set out in NP 12-203; (iii) there has not been any other specified default by the Company under NP 12-203; and (iv) there is no other material information concerning the affairs of the Company that has not been generally disclosed.